AlphaSteam/AlphaEngine/README.md

 ## Generate documentation

-Run `cargo docs` just to generate the documentation or `cargo docs --open` to also open it in the browser.
+Run `cargo doc` just to generate the documentation or `cargo doc --open` to also open it in the browser.